 Visitors spend an average of more than $3,700 per year each on equipment, lodging, clothing and other goods and services, providing $23.5 million of direct spending annually in Michigan.

 This project was funded by TART Trails with support from Traverse City Tourism, Iceman, the North American Vasa, the Michigan Department of Natural Resources, and the Traverse City Track Club.

-TART Trails is working with Davenport University to continue efforts to understand and account for trail users.
+TART Trails is continuing efforts to understand and account for trail users.
 Counters will be paired with surveys on the Vasa, TART and Leelanau Trails throughout the year to collect baseline data to better understand how trails contribute.

-The Michigan Department of Transportation recently released phase one of a two-phase study which identifies how bicycling contributes to Michigan’s economy.
-The report estimates bicycling contributes $668 million per year to the statewide economy.
+The Michigan Department of Transportation recently released a two-phase study which identifies how bicycling contributes to Michigan’s economy.
+The 2014 phase I report estimates bicycling contributes $668 million per year to the statewide economy.
 The study looked at the economic benefits statewide as well as individual communities.
-Among other communities, Traverse City was a case study in the report with a total annual economic impact of $5.5 million.
-The second phase of the study will look at the economic benefits of bicycling events and is scheduled to be released in 2015.
+Traverse City was a case study in the report with a total annual economic impact of $5.5 million.